WisconsinRobotics/WRoverPlayground/src/debug_training/ROS_Tools.md

 # WRoverPlayground - ROS Tools

+This training introduces the following ROS concepts: nodes, topics, services, and the Parameter Server.
+Then, it explains how to use ROS command-line and GUI debug tools.
+Lastly, roslaunch will be shown as a method for starting multiple nodes together.

+The goal of this training is to become familiar with ROS concepts and the following debug tools:
+- `rosnode`
+- `rostopic`
+- `rosservice`
+- `rosparam`
+- `rqt_graph`
+- `rqt_plot`

 ## ROS Concepts Crash Course

 ROS nodes are processes that use ROS to communicate with other nodes.